 Go to Manage → Policies.

-From the System Management page, click Create Policy → Patch → All.
+Click Create Policy → Patch → All.

 Click Next to open the Create Patch All Policy.